 Do this again for your internal and HA networks.

 If SR-IOV is required, select PCI Host Device and then select the PCI device for to the virtual function mapped to your host device’s external VLAN.
 Then click Finish.

-Do this again for your host device’s internal VLAN and HA VLAN.
+Repeat step 20 for your host device’s internal VLAN and HA VLAN.